 ‘Outcome 1 – enabling policy & institutional framework for conservation’: seven policies were reviewed, gaps identified; the analysis was endorsed at Parliament level and relevant staff trained; three agrobiodiversity principles were officially endorsed by Government; awareness creation on the above was carried out at woreda level in all project sites; by-laws were drafted, reviewed and adopted by both the project communities and local woreda Administrations; the national extension programme is now promoting within project sites farmers’ varieties through endorsed extension packages with some scaled-up activities.

-‘Outcome 2 – market incentives resulting in adoption by farmers of agrobiodiversity practices’: national demand for agrobiodiversity–friendly products has increased through (i) linkage with a Union for coffee and forest coffee certification, (ii) fibre production, linkage with fibre factory and regional exhibitions for enset, (iii) linkage with a complex food industry for wheat and tef and branding for tef; farmers’ varieties-specific cooperatives were strengthened and/or created for all four project areas; numerous trainings for trainers and awareness raising activities were carried out for local stakeholders on farmers’ varieties and biodiversity conservation as well as exhibitions and promotional events; few results were evidenced regarding the improvement of business and financial capacity of stakeholders involved in agrobiodiversity conservation: some pre-financing was obtained for coffee cooperatives (through the Union) and discussions are still under way for credit access regarding bulla production (enset); some Union support also benefitted tef cooperatives while there was no evidence of similar activities for durum wheat.
+‘Outcome 2 – market incentives resulting in adoption by farmers of agrobiodiversity practices’: national demand for agrobiodiversity–friendly products has increased through (i) linkage with a Union for coffee and forest coffee certification, (ii) fibre production, linkage with fibre factory and regional exhibitions for enset, (iii) linkage with a complex food industry for wheat and tef and branding for tef (iv) Yayu Coffee certification and Minjar Tef branding; farmers’ varieties-specific cooperatives were strengthened and/or created for all four project areas; numerous trainings for trainers and awareness raising activities were carried out for local stakeholders on farmers’ varieties and biodiversity conservation as well as exhibitions and promotional events; few results were evidenced regarding the improvement of business and financial capacity of stakeholders involved in agrobiodiversity conservation: some pre-financing was obtained for coffee cooperatives (through the Union) and discussions are still under way for credit access regarding bulla production (enset); some Union support also benefitted tef cooperatives while there was no evidence of similar activities for durum wheat.
 Quality compliance is now systematically enforced for enset and forest coffee, resulting in higher quality products.

-‘Outcome 3 – conservation through in-situ gene banks and on-farm conservation sites’: the 500.000ha of conserved area target was too ambitious to achieve (190.000ha eventually achieved) as it was actually larger than the project areas under farmers’ varieties cultivation; still, for tef, the project achieved a complete shift in areas of farmers’ varieties and improved varieties; 2 community gene banks and 2 field gene banks were created although for tef and durum wheat, they are not yet operational due to infrastructures ‘ construction delays.
+‘Outcome 3 – conservation through in-situ gene banks and on-farm conservation sites’: the 500.000ha of conserved area target was too ambitious to achieve (190.000ha eventually achieved) as it was actually larger than the project areas under farmers’ varieties cultivation; still, for tef, the project achieved a complete shift in areas of farmers’ varieties and improved varieties; 2 community gene banks and 2 field gene banks were created although for tef and durum wheat, at time of the evaluation they are not yet operational due to infrastructures ‘ construction delays.
 As a result, the gene bank management is operationalised mainly for coffee and enset through responsibilities’ sharing between the famers’ varieties cooperatives and local Administration/EBI where relevant.

 Project relevance: the project is relevant as agrobiodiversity is a Government priority that was reflected into policies and strategies but with few actual on-site interventions as in terms of food security, the Government has always put an emphasis on improved varieties to boost production and productivity.
 The project also responded to community needs as a lot of farmers’ varieties are still farmed but without optimised land husbandry practices and receive little attention from markets.

-Project effectiveness: overall, the project has been very effective in mainstreaming agrobiodiversity conservation at all levels through policy and strategy reviews, enhancement of marketing activities, both resulting in more conservation because of increased farmed areas and adopted conservation practices, and on-farm and seed gene banks (yet to be operationalised for two project crops).
+Project effectiveness: overall, the project has been very effective in mainstreaming agrobiodiversity conservation at all levels through policy and strategy reviews, enhancement of marketing activities, both resulting in more conservation because of increased farmed areas and adopted conservation practices, and on-farm and seed gene banks.

-Project efficiency: efficiency was negatively affected by (i) the low retention rate of top level staff for project coordination, (ii) understaffing at project sites, (iii) the low quality of infrastructures (mainly for tef and durum wheat); these issues were to some level overcome through regular training of staff on M&E, functional project steering committees and woreda steering committees, frequent field trips by central project staff which resulted in the completion of most project results.
+Project efficiency: the effectiveness of the project was rated moderately satisfactory although efficiency was affected by (i) the low retention rate of top level staff for project coordination, (ii) understaffing at project sites, (iii) the low quality of infrastructures (mainly for tef and durum wheat); these issues were to some level overcome through regular training of staff on M&E, functional project steering committees and woreda steering committees, frequent field trips by central project staff which resulted in the completion of most project results.